balena-os/meta-balena/contributing-device-support.md

 The following documentation walks you through creating such a Yocto package.
 Because of the substantial difference between the hardware of many boards, this document provides general directions, and often it might be helpful to see the examples of already supported boards.
 The list of the relevant repositories is found at the end of this document.

 There is a [sample repo](https://github.com/balena-os/balena-board-template) which we encourage you use as a starting base for your repository.
+Please make sure CHANGELOG.md and .versionbot/CHANGELOG.yml are empty files.

 The balena-`<board-family>` repositories use [git submodules](https://git-scm.com/docs/git-submodule) for including required Yocto layers from the relevant sub-projects.
 _Note: you add submodules by `git submodule add <url> <directory>`, see the git documentation for more details.
 The submodules have to be added using the https protocol._